 Every dollar you spend is a vote towards positive or negative impact.
 When assessing a brand you shouldn’t just be assessing their price or style.
 More over, you should be assessing how transparent their supply chains are.
 How come their products are so cheap or in such poor quality.
 Are they not supporting workers rights?
 What are their policies regarding the hard workers who actually make their fashion lines?
 Remember, every dollar you spend is a precious vote towards encouraging or discouraging brands to be more sustainable.

-: Learn more about the brands who make your clothes.
+TIP: Learn more about the brands who make your clothes.
 Do they know who their suppliers are?
 How transparent are their supply chains?
 Hopefully these facts influence your purchase decisions.

-: Shocking facts here: The Ethical Cost of Our Inexpensive Wardrobes
+LEARN MORE: Shocking facts here: The Ethical Cost of Our Inexpensive Wardrobes